 (1) "Chief Administrative Law Judge" means the person appointed according to G.S.
 7A-752.

-(2) "File or Filing" means to place the paper or item to be filed into the care and custody of the chief hearings clerk of the Office of Administrative Hearings, and acceptance thereof by him, except that the administrative law judge may permit the papers to be filed with him in which event the administrative law judge shall note thereon the filing date.
-All documents filed with the Office of Administrative Hearings, except exhibits, shall be in duplicate in letter size 8 1/2" by 11".
+(A) to place the paper or item to be filed into the care and custody of the chief hearings clerk of the Office of Administrative Hearings, and acceptance thereof by the clerk, except that when a party submits a document for filing to the administrative law judge during the course of a contested case hearing and the filing is accepted by the administrative law judge, the judge shall note thereon the filing date.
+All documents filed with the Office of Administrative Hearings, except exhibits, shall be in letter size 8 1/2" by 11"; or

 (A) delivery by electronic mail with an attached file in a format that is readily accessible to the recipient;

 (B) delivery by facsimile (fax);

 (D) delivery by first class United States Postal Service mail;

 (E) delivery by overnight express mail service; or

 (F) electronic service as defined in 26 NCAC 03 .0501(4).